gabriellemhobson/SZ_2D_thermal_structure/README.md

 `conda env create -f environment.yml`

-This will create a conda environment named `NAME HERE`.
+This will create a conda environment named `SZ_2D_thermal_structure`.
 This code requires FEniCS 2019.1.0 which can be added to the environment like so:

 `conda install -c conda-forge fenics`